rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 You can also change the `<title>` in this new page, as well.
 Now, if you click on the navigation links, we have two working pages!

-Note that the link attribute `href="writing.html"` specifies a _relative link_, i.e. the file path is taken relative to the directory that the file in which the link sits.
-Later, we will replace this with `href="/writing.html"`, which will give a link to the root of your website.
-However, when browing files on your device, `/writing.html` will (attempt to) link to the root of your filesystem directory, which is not what you want!

 ### Styling the page
 Well, we have a functional webpage, but it would be nice to make everything look a bit better.
 Create a file `style.css`, and add the line